My Family: Episodes

 The first episode aired on 19 September 2000, with the final episode on 2 September 2011.
 120 episodes, including ten specials, were broadcast as well as one Comic Relief short.

 The BBC and UKTV refuse to re-broadcast the series four episode "Blind Justice", due to the receipt of 4 complaints (from a viewing public of 12m).
 Although no reason was given, it is likely that was considered offensive to blind people.
 This episode is banned from British TV, but it is still on BBC iPlayer, the series four UK DVD release and has been screened on BBC America.
+However it is likely that the 2010 Christmas episode, "Mary Christmas", will never be repeated on British TV or added to BBC iPlayer, as it features a guest appearance from Rolf Harris.
+However, it is still on the 5 Christmas Specials UK DVD release.

 The episodes are recorded in front of a live audience in Pinewood Studios, Iver, Buckinghamshire, except where the set used is too large, this is then filmed, and played out to an invited audience 'as-live'.
+Series 1 was recorded at BBC Television Centre in London.
 Also, the show, unlike most British sitcoms but in common with most American television comedies, has no location footage.
 Scenes taking place outdoors were actually sets.

-The series is scripted by a team of writers, following the American model.
+The series was scripted by a team of writers, following the American model.
 Historically, British sitcoms were more generally written by one or two writers.
-By employing a wider number of writers to brainstorm jokes for each episode, DLT Entertainment UK Ltd, the production company, has been able to maintain a consistent and relatively long-lived product without having to wait for a single writer to produce more material.
+By employing a wider number of writers to brainstorm jokes for each episode, DLT Entertainment UK Ltd, the production company, was able to maintain a consistent and relatively long-lived product without having to wait for a single writer to produce more material.